Rise to Success: Career Highlights of Christy Martin

 On September 16, 2005, Christy Martin lost a 10-round unanimous decision to Holly Holm in Albuquerque, New Mexico.

-In 2005, Christy Martin had a second-round knockout victory against Lana Alexander in Lula, Mississippi.
+In 2005, Christy Martin secured a second-round knockout against Lana Alexander in Lula, Mississippi.

 2005: "Million Dollar Lady" Fight Cancellation

-In 2005, a highly anticipated fight between Christy Martin and Lucia Rijker, titled "Million Dollar Lady", was canceled due to Rijker's Achilles injury during training.
+In 2005, a fight between Christy Martin and Lucia Rijker, titled "Million Dollar Lady", was canceled due to Rijker's Achilles tendon rupture during training.

 January 19, 2011: Announcement of Comeback Fight

-On January 19, 2011, Christy Martin announced her comeback fight on the undercard of Ricardo Mayorga vs Miguel Cotto, against Dakota Stone.
+On January 19, 2011, Christy Martin announced her comeback fight, aiming for her 50th career win, against Dakota Stone, on the undercard of the Ricardo Mayorga vs Miguel Cotto fight at the MGM Grand Hotel in Las Vegas.

-On June 4, 2011, Christy Martin's rematch against Dakota Stone took place at the Staples Center.
-Martin lost by TKO after breaking her right hand.
+On June 4, 2011, Christy Martin's rematch against Dakota Stone took place at the Staples Center in Los Angeles on the Julio Cesar Chavez Jr. vs Sebastian Zbik undercard, with Stone winning by TKO after Martin broke her right hand.

 2016: CEO of Christy Martin Promotions

-Since 2016, Christy Martin has been the CEO of Christy Martin Promotions, a boxing promotion company that has promoted many events in North Carolina.
+Since 2016, Christy Martin is the CEO of Christy Martin Promotions, a boxing promotion company based in North Carolina.